MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ### -ReportEntity

-Specifies the 'potential oversharing' scenario that should be captured by the DAG report.
+Specifies the entity that could cause oversharing and hence tracked by these reports.
+For eg: Sharing links, sharing with Everyone except external users, users with permissions etc.

 ```yaml
 Type: ReportEntityEnum